erkanyeter/demo_blog/packages/tag_cloud/README.md

 ```php
 $this->tag_cloud->addTag('tag test', 'my-url-tag-test', 'class="tags" id="#test"');
 ```
-If you want to add attributes while using the Auto URL Structure, you should absolutely add <kbd>''</kbd> or <kbd>false</kbd> to  the url field.
-Otherweise, The attribute you add will return as if it is in the url field.
+If you want to add attributes while using the Auto URL Structure, you should absolutely add <kbd>''</kbd> or <kbd>false</kbd> to  the URL field.
+Otherweise, The attribute you add will return as if it is in the URL field.
 ```php
 $this->tag_cloud->addTag('tag test', '', 'class="tags" id="#test"');
 // OR